Jhint24/VoluntArea/README.md

 An app that connects nonprofit organizations with potential volunteers.
 Organizations will post their volunteer needs for events on specific dates.

+“I would totally use this app.
+Finding volunteer work can be surprisingly difficult!”
+~ Nicki, Kubra

+“Number one app in the industry!
+VoluntArea will revolutionize the non-profit industry!”
+~ Abby, Derby Dames

+“I can’t imagine any team coming up with a better app than this!
+Incredible!”
+~ Deron, Intel

 ## Deployment